Tax Form: 1095-C

 Questions and Answers

-The Affordable Care Act requires nearly all Americans to have health insurance.
+Form 1095-C was introduced under the Affordable Care Act (ACA), and contains detailed information about the health care coverage offered to you and your dependents by Indiana University.
 The 1095-C statements that will be generated by Indiana University serve as documentation to the IRS about coverage offered to you.
 The form includes information about offers of health insurance along with information about covered individuals.

 - Employee PPO and HDHP medical plans

 - Graduate Appointee plan (GA PPO)

 - Graduate Medical Education/Medical Resident and Fellows plan (GME PPO)

 - COBRA participants

 The following individuals will not receive a 1095-C statement from IU: